esp-rs/esp-idf-hal/esp-idf-sys/README.md

 * To install it, issue `cargo install cargo-pio --git https://github.com/ivmarkov/cargo-pio`
 * To open the ESP-IDF interactive menuconfig system, issue `cargo pio espidf menuconfig` in the root of your **binary crate** project
 * To use the generated/updated `sdkconfig` file, follow the steps described in the "Bluetooth Support" section

-## Feature `native`
-This is an experimental feature for downloading all tools and building the ESP-IDF framework using the framework's "native" (own) tooling.
-It will become the default in the near future.
-It also relies on build and installation utilities available in the [embuild](https://github.com/ivmarkov/embuild) crate.

-Similarly to the `pio` builder, the `native` builder also automatically installs all needed tools to compile this crate as well as the ESP-IDF framework itself.

-### (Native builder only) Using cargo-idf to interactively modify ESP-IDF's `sdkconfig` file

-TBD: Upcoming

 ## Configuration